kevingechen/CSAPP-Labs/03-Attack-Lab/README.md

 ## Level 3
 This time, we are going to use return-oriented programming to head to `<touch3>`.
-Instead of passing the direct long integer, we will pass a pointer to the ascii encoded string of our cookie.
+Instead of passing the direct long value, we will pass a pointer to the ascii encoded string of our cookie.
-Recall that in `ctarget`, we put the ascii string at the stack bottom, which is highest frame of our overflowed buffer.
+Recall that in `ctarget`, we put the ascii string at the stack bottom, which is the largest address frame of our overflowed buffer.
 So we will try to pass the correct stack address to `%rdi` before jumpping `<touch3>`.
 By investigating the reference instruction table and the provided gadget farm, we find a way to read the value of `%rsp`, even it is a dynamic value from one run to anther.
 Moreover, we will execute a summation of `add_xy(x=%rsp,y=constant)` to get the correct address of our ascii string.
 The sequence of gadgets' assembly code along with its objective are shown in below: